cossacklabs/product-docs/acra/acra-in-depth/architecture/key-storage-and-kms/key-storage.md

 When AcraServer/AcraTranslator/AnyProxy need a key, they ask key storage for it.
 Each key has its purpose (transport, encryption, audit log, HMAC) and is bound to a specific client ID or zone.
 Read more about [key management](/acra/security-controls/key-management/).

 AcraServer and AcraTranslator will require key storage for tokenization.
-When [tokenization](/acra/security-controls/tokenization/) is performed, the key storage will contain data needed for consistent tokenization (return same result for same input next time) and for detokenization (reverse operation).
+When [tokenization](/acra/security-controls/tokenization/) is performed, the key storage will contain data needed for consistent tokenization (return same result for same input next time) and for de-tokenization (reverse operation).